 You’ve likely seen advertisements online or on TV about cash for gold.
 The process is rather simple, but you should be aware of the potential risks before you sell your old or unwanted jewelry.

-- Step 1: Gather all your old jewelry.
+- Gather all your old jewelry.
 This includes your rings, necklaces, bracelets and broken pieces.
 You may also be able to sell non-jewelry items like tooth fillings or old coins.

-- Step 2: Research current market value prices.
-Gold and silver prices fluctuate daily, so you’ll want to know how the market is doing before you visit your local pawn shop to make sure you’re getting the most out of selling your things.
+- Research current market value prices.
+Gold and silver prices fluctuate daily so you’ll want to know how the market is doing before you visit your local pawn shop to make sure you’re getting the most out of selling your things.

-- Step 3: Have your old jewelry appraised.
-If you have an unbroken piece or a nice set containing other valuable materials (like pearls, gems or opals), you should visit a jeweler and have them estimate how much your piece may be worth.
+- Have your old jewelry appraised.
+If you have an unbroken piece or a nice set containing other valuable materials — like pearls, gems or opals — you should visit a jeweler and have them estimate how much your piece may be worth.
 This will help you avoid buyers low-balling your offer or you selling something valuable.

-- Step 5: Get an offer.
-The buyer will give you an offer based on the bullion value and karat of your gold/silver.
+- Get an offer.
+The buyer will give you an offer based on the bullion value and karat of your gold or silver.
 You can accept it then or ask for time to consider it.
 There’s nothing wrong with visiting multiple pawn shops and comparing offers to find the one that will get you the most cash.

-- Warning: There have been reports over the years of online buyers running scams.
+If you choose to go online, keep in mind that there have been reports over the years of online buyers running scams.
 They may use the logo of a reputable dealer or simply pay fractions of a percent based on what your gold is worth.
-Always read reviews about cash for gold dealers and make sure the business is legitimate.
-Until there is a better system in place, it may be worthwhile to visit a storefront so you can be sure your valuables are safe from scam artists.
+Read reviews about cash for gold dealers and make sure the business is legitimate.
+Until there is a better system in place, it may be worth it to visit a storefront so you can be sure your valuables are safe from scam artists.